GoogleFeud/ts-runtime-checks/README.md

 }
 ```

-Afterwards you must use the `ttsc` CLI command to transpile your typescript code.
+Afterwards you must use the `tspc` CLI command to transpile your typescript code.

+See [ts-patch](https://github.com/nonara/ts-patch) for integrating with additional tools such as ts-node.
 </details>

 <details>